ToddChris/Lingxuyuan/README.md

-Special thanks to Mingtao Zhao and Sihan Liu, without them, I would have no motivation to produce the series of notes.
+Special thanks to Mingtao Zhao and Sihan Liu.
+Without them, I would have no motivation to produce the series of notes.